Kraego/NailDownNuget/README.md

 # About

-When using `DependencyTrack` to find nugets with critical CVE in a `.net C#` application, there is no way to track down the inclusion path of the nuget introducing the vulnerability.
+When using `DependencyTrack` or similar tools to find nugets with critical CVE in a `.net C#` application, there is no way to track down the inclusion path of the nuget introducing the vulnerability.
 After several hours of internet research without success I decided to write this.

 # Prerequisite